enymuss/TAB-ParsingTest/README.txt

+Simple app with parses http://www.theappbusiness.com/our-team/ , displays the result and saves it using CoreData
 TODO:
 Improve Autolayout of CollectionView Cells
 Add TDD
-* Save parsed data using CoreData
-* Add Circle Border